pollyzoid/casinosim/README.md

                           an end condition is reached (default 1) -g, --gold=GOLD         total gold to start with, or 0 to disable gold completely (default 0)
+      --threads           how many processes to run the simulation on (default 0 = auto) --anti-fallacy      enable anti-fallacy strat (after a loss, bet 0 until a win, repeat)

 Betting:
   -b, --bet-system=SYSTEM betting system to use (default "none")